-(a) The recipient of an Underwood-Smith teacher scholarship is eligible for scholarship renewal only during such periods that the recipient is:
+(a) The recipient of an Underwood-Smith Teacher Scholarship is eligible for scholarship renewal only during those periods when the recipient meets the following conditions:

-(1) Enrolled as a full-time student in an accredited institution of higher education in this state;
+(1) Is enrolled as a full-time student in an accredited institution of higher education in this state;

-(2) Pursuing a course of study leading to teacher certification at the preschool, elementary, middle or secondary level in this state;
+(2) Is pursuing a course of study leading to teacher certification at the preschool, elementary, middle or secondary level in this state;

-(3) Maintaining satisfactory progress as determined by the institution of higher education the recipient is attending; and
+(3) Is maintaining satisfactory progress as determined by the institution of higher education the recipient is attending; and

-(4) Complying with such other standards as the boards may establish by rule.
+(4) Is complying with such other standards as the commission may establish by rule.

-(c) A recipient shall not be considered in violation of the agreement entered into under section three of this article duringany period in which the recipient is meeting any of the following conditions:
+(c) A recipient is not in violation of the agreement entered into under section three of this article during any period in which the recipient is meeting any of the following conditions:

 (1) Pursuing a full-time course of study at an accredited institution of higher education;